 Clean Energy Fuels Stock Performance

-The firm shows a Beta (market volatility) of 1.02, which signifies a somewhat significant risk relative to the market.
-Clean Energy returns are very sensitive to returns on the market.
-As the market goes up or down, Clean Energy is expected to follow.
-At this point, Clean Energy Fuels has a negative expected return of -0.24%.
+The firm shows a Beta (market volatility) of 0.35, which signifies possible diversification benefits within a given portfolio.
+As returns on the market increase, Clean Energy's returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Clean Energy is expected to be smaller as well.
+At this point, Clean Energy Fuels has a negative expected return of -0.37%.
 Please make sure to confirm Clean Energy's potential upside, day median price, and the relationship between the treynor ratio and accumulation distribution , to decide if Clean Energy Fuels performance from the past will be repeated at some point in the near future.

 Risk-Adjusted Performance